 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two popular options are pipe relining or pipe replacement.
-Both approaches aim to restore the full function of your pipes, however they differ in a way that you need to know.
+In the case of fixing damaged pipes, two popular options are pipe relining or replacement of pipes.
+Both approaches aim to bring back the original function of your pipelines, but they have marked differences that you should be aware of.

 Key Takeaways